Gavin Bryars: Early life and career

-Since 1974 Bryars has been a member of the Collège de 'Pataphysique and was elected Regent in 2001.
+Since 1974, Bryars has been a member of the Collège de 'Pataphysique and was elected Regent in 2001.
 In 2015 he was named Transcendent Satrap, the highest honour in the Collège, a position he shares with Marcel Duchamp, Man Ray, Eugène Ionesco, Umberto Eco, and others.

 In 2020, Bryars composed Altissima Luce for Sound World’s Coronavirus Fund for Freelance Musicians, a project supporting struggling musicians during the UK’s Covid 19 lockdown.
-It was included on the album Reflections alongside specially written pieces by other composers such as Nico Muhly, Mark-Anthony Turnage, Evelyn Glennie and Sally Beamish.
+It was included on the album Reflections alongside specially written pieces by other composers such as Nico Muhly, Mark-Anthony Turnage, Evelyn Glennie, and Sally Beamish.

-In 2023, Bryars collaborated with Goole band Sandra's Wedding on their new EP, "Another Rugby League Town".
+In 2023, Bryars collaborated with Goole band Sandra's Wedding on their EP "Another Rugby League Town".

 Also in 2023, Bryars provided a special guest vocal for experimental composer Bill Vine's work, "Norwich Under the Water".
 The piece premiered at Norwich Cathedral in August 2023.

 In November 2024, Bryars received the Ivor Novello Award for Innovation, presented in association with the Musicians' Union, at The Ivors Classical Awards.

 Personal life

-Bryars is married to Anna Tchernakova, a Russian filmmaker, and has a stepdaughter and son.
-Bryars has two daughters from his first marriage.
+Bryars lives in England, and, for part of the year, on the west coast of Canada.
+He is married to Anna Tchernakova, a Russian filmmaker, and has a stepdaughter and son.
+He also has two daughters from his first marriage.